-Thousands Join 2017 Alban Pilgrimage
+Thousands Join the Alban Pilgrimage 2017

 (photos by Arun Kataria, Patricia Kataria, Richard Gillin)